aws-samples/config-resource-compliance-dashboard/pre-processing/README.md

 ## AWS Config Snapshot File Structure

-This section describes the structure of the AWS Config snapshot JSON files that serve as input for the pre-processing pipeline.
+This section describes the structure of the AWS Config snapshot JSON files that serve as input for the preprocessing pipeline.

 ### File Naming Convention